 [ad_1]

-The will soon notify the exemption period for meeting the public-shareholding norm for the prospective owner of IDBI Bank, Department of Investment and Public Asset Management (DIPAM) Secretary Tuhin Kanta Pandey told Business Standard.
+The government will soon notify the exemption period for meeting the public-shareholding norm for the prospective owner of IDBI Bank, Department of Investment and Public Asset Management (DIPAM) Secretary Tuhin Kanta Pandey told Business Standard.

-He said the would make a complete exit from IDBI Bank when it received the “upside value” on the remaining stake after acquisition.
+He said the government would make a complete exit from IDBI Bank when it received the “upside value” on the remaining stake after acquisition.

-He said the had received interests from both global and domestic investors to acquire a majority stake in the bank in the first such transaction in the banking sector.
+He said the government had received interests from both global and domestic investors to acquire a majority stake in the bank in the first such transaction in the banking sector.
 The senior bureaucrat expects to close the deal by September-October.

 “We have to decide now on the time period.
 We can’t go on making changes after we decide on changing hands.
 At a certain stage of the deal we will give it.
 It will be notified for what period they (the new owners) are exempt,” he said.